 People who hurt themselves or others often show warning signs before they carry out an act of violence.
 If you don’t know what to look for, it can be easy to miss the signs, or dismiss them as unimportant.
 Significantly, missing the signs can have tragic consequences.
 Notably, in 4 out of 5 school shootings, at least one other person had knowledge of the attacker’s plan but failed to report it.

 Now more than ever, it’s essential to know the signs.
 Students and educators who participate in our Say Something program learn these life-saving warning signs.
 They’re taught to recognize signs and get help when their classmates show they may be in danger or need help.
 Warning signs can include things such as thoughts, feelings, actions, and behaviors.
 At-risk people can show significant or sudden changes in behavior or personality.

-Here is our list of nine potential warning signs* that can signal an individual may be in crisis or need help:
+Here is our list of ten potential warning signs* that can signal an individual may be in crisis or need help:

 1. Suddenly withdrawing from friends, family and activities (including online or via social media)